-Your personality type is ENFP
+Your personality type is INTP

 E/I: Extraverted types learn best by being able to talk and interact with others.
 By interacting with the physical world, extraverts are able to process and makes sense of new information.
 Introverted types prefer quiet reflection and privacy.
 Information processing occurs for introverts as they explore ideas and concepts internally.